AstroTechies/astroneermodding/docs/guides/faq.rst

 .. warning::

-   UE4SS mods are only supported by AstroModLoader Classic and AutoIntegrator-based mod loaders (such as the Vortex Mod Manager).
+   UE4SS mods are only supported by AstroModLoader Classic and AstroModIntegrator Classic-based mod loaders (such as AutoIntegrator, Vortex Mod Manager).
 If the ``enable_ue4ss`` field is specified, your mod will no longer be compatible with astro_modloader (Rust).